This page is to help you to make an informed decision.

 At the four mature colleges, written assessments in all subjects except Medicine and Veterinary Medicine are organised by the College and take place for selected students as part of the interview process in Cambridge in early December.
 Some mature students applying for courses that require a pre-interview written assessment at standard-age Colleges will need to apply to a mature College instead in order to have the written assessment organised at interview stage.

 NB.
 The opportunity to sit pre-interview assessments at interview stage in mature Colleges does not apply to a) mature students applying for Medicine and b) mature students applying for overseas interviews.
-If you apply to be interviewed outside the UK, you will need to register for any pre-interview assessment before you apply and take any pre-interview assessments on 2 November even if you apply to a mature College.
+If you apply to be interviewed outside the UK, you will need to register for any pre-interview assessment before you apply and take any pre-interview assessments in late October/early November even if you apply to a mature College.

 Great!
 Do continue to read our page for mature students and our online prospectus, and feel free to email us.